Atypos.family

 10. "Why not take him off screens for a bit?"

-Why it hurts: because for many autistic kids, the screen is regulation, not escape.
-And every child has a different screen time.
+Why it hurts: for many autistic kids, the screen is regulation, not escape.

 Try instead: Nothing.
 You don't need that judgment.